openkilt/openrepo/readme.md

   1. **Super User** - Has read/write access to all repositories as well as administrative access to add/remove users, keys, and permissions
   2. **Regular User** - Has read access to all repositories.
 Write access must be granted explicitly for each repository

-Two add a new user:
+To add a new user:
   1. As the super user, click on "System Admin" from the menu in the top-right
   2. Click on the "Add" button next to the Users link
   3. Add a username and password and click "Save"